 7. Has not applied for a new visa while abroad, and the person does not have a pending or rejected application for a new visa.
 Since it is not possible to renew a non-immigrant visa in the U.S., a person on a non-immigrant visa may travel to a nearby country to apply for a new visa

 8. The person is not a citizen of one of the countries designated by the U.S., as a state sponsor of terrorism.

 As of 2015 the Department of State list includes four countries:Iran (designated January 19, 1984), Syria (designated August 12, 1993), Sudan (designated December 29, 1979) and Democratic People's Republic of Korea (North Korea designated November 20, 2017).
 Cuba was removed on April 4, 2015.

-If you or your employer want to learn more about H-1B visa program or work visa and immigration programs do contact us at (+1) 888 820 4430 (toll free), or (+1) 202 459 2105, or email us at email@example.com
+If you want to learn more about this and other immigration law topics do contact us at (+1) 888 820 4430 (toll free) or email us at email@example.com

 Note: This is a blog post by Adhikari Law PLLC and should NOT be construed as a legal advice.